 The variants, which are often confusing and of variable acceptance are due to the display of their rendering differently due to the identical code points.

-These cases are interesting in that they present no similarity in the form but have similar phonetic output.
-This is not unusual to find such regional variations and they are regularly used by Telugu users.
+These cases are interesting in that they present no similarity in their forms but have similar phonetic output.
+It is not unusual to find such regional variations and they are regularly used by Telugu users.
 These may not cause confusion but become annoying to learners.

 However, ె + ు (U+0C46 + U+0C41) is matra + matra sequence, which is not allowed in the WLE rules in section 7.
 Therefore, these are not defined as variant sequences by NBGP.